 The Battle Mania games featured beautiful visuals, rock-solid gameplay, and some really great humor.
 The first game made it across the pond under the Trouble Shooter moniker, but its much-improved sequel was left behind.
 Is it worth the $150 asking price?

 Every publisher has a list of projects that never found their way onto store shelves.
 Though they were finished and tested, company politics or financial turmoil caused them to be shelved, for what was thought to be the rest of time.
-Thanks to the wonders of modern technology (read: internet), many of these games are becoming available for play.
-For this reason, Sega-16 kicks off a brand new feature series wherein we examine those titles that were commercially developed but for some reason never released.
-Our first article is devoted to Kaneko’s mascot platformer Fido Dido, a neat little game that was completed but shelved.
-Well, we’re unshelving it.
+Thanks to the wonders of modern technology (read: internet), games like Fido Dido are becoming available for play.

 Spider-Man & Venom: Separation Anxiety